austinatchley/austinatchleyxyz/content/posts/nyc.md

 date = "2023-10-11"
 +++

 After living in Seattle for the past 3 years, I moved to New York in August.
-For my first apartment, I found an apartment in Yorkville on the Upper East Side of Manhattan, and I'm currently working on my [message-in-a-bottle](https://message-in-a-bottle.fly.dev/) fullstack web app project while getting settled.
+For my first apartment, I found the Yorkville neighborhood on the Upper East Side of Manhattan to be quite agreeable, and I'm currently working on my [message-in-a-bottle](https://message-in-a-bottle.fly.dev/) fullstack web app project while getting settled.

 ![Central Park in the Fall](/images/nyc_central_park_fall.jpg "Central Park in the Fall")